Interpreted vs Compiled

 Compiled

-First I think CPU instructions are the most compiled.
-But then I wonder, the CPU still goes through a lot of roundabout ways to execute your instructions in order to get a result.
-Transistors aren't exactly the most direct way to get something either.
+First for now CPU instructions are the most compiled.
+But then we consider, the CPU still goes through a lot of roundabout ways to execute your instructions in order to get a result.
+Transistors are far from the most direct path to the output.

-Mechanical linkage should be more compiled than any CPU, since there is less indirection between your input and the outputs.
-But now that we've left the world of computers, mechanical linkage is event the most direct either.
-Chemical reactions could give you a result more directly.
-Or then what about what an "output" even is since we are then interpreting that output somehow?
+Mechanical linkage is more compiled than any CPU, since there is less indirection between your input and the outputs.
+But now that we've broken this box, mechanical linkage is far from the most direct.
+Chemical reactions could turn one state of matter to another to give you a result more directly.

 Interpreted

-Now I'm thinking Python isn't event close to the most interpreted.
+Now Python isn't even close to the most interpreted.
 What about human language?
 Isn't someone telling someone else or an LLM to write a program in Java that is then interpreted in a virtual machine into CPU instructions more "interpreted"?
-I guess now this just comes down to layering more and more indirection between yourself and the output and you become the CEO of a dysfunctionally large corporation.
+I guess now this just comes down to layering more and more indirection between yourself and the output and you've become the CEO of a dysfunctionally large corporation.

 Conclusion